mattcroat/joy-of-code/posts/master-the-svelte-context-api/master-the-svelte-context-api.md

 ## Passing Reactive State To Context

-In our example, the `prop` is already reactive because Svelte uses a [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object under the hood for objects and arrays that turns properties into signals:
+In our example, the `banana` is already reactive because Svelte uses a [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object under the hood for objects and arrays that turns properties into signals:

 ```svelte:src/routes/A.svelte
 <script lang="ts">